Shaier/Practice-Projects/README.md

 # Practice-Projects

-Some code for several projects/practice problems while learning Python.
+Code for several projects, algorithms, and practice problems